Darius the Great: Accession

 There are different accounts of the rise of Darius to the throne from both Darius himself and Greek historians.
 The oldest records report a convoluted sequence of events in which Cambyses II lost his mind, had his brother Bardiya murdered, and died from an infected leg wound.
-After this, Darius and a group of six nobles travelled to Sikayauvati to kill an usurper, Gaumata, who had taken the throne by pretending to be Bardiya during the true king's absence.
+After this, Darius and a group of six nobles travelled to Sikayauvati to kill a usurper, Gaumata, who had taken the throne by pretending to be Bardiya during the true king's absence.

 Darius's account, written at the Behistun Inscription, states that Cambyses II killed his own brother Bardiya, but that this murder was not known among the Iranian people.
 A would-be usurper named Gaumata came and lied to the people, stating that he was Bardiya.
 The Iranians had grown rebellious against Cambyses's rule and, on 11 March 522 BCE, a revolt against Cambyses broke out in his absence.
 On 1 July, the Iranian people chose to be under the leadership of Gaumata, as "Bardiya".
 No member of the Achaemenid family would rise against Gaumata for the safety of their own life.
 Darius, who had served Cambyses as his lance-bearer until the deposed ruler's death, prayed for aid and, in September 522 BCE, along with Otanes, Intaphrenes, Gobryas, Hydarnes, Megabyzus and Aspathines, killed Gaumata in the fortress of Sikayauvati.

 Impression of a cylinder seal of King Darius the Great hunting in a chariot, reading "I am Darius, the Great King" in Old Persian (𐎠𐎭𐎶𐏐𐎭𐎠𐎼𐎹𐎺𐎢𐏁𐎴 𐏋, "adam Dārayavaʰuš xšāyaθiya"), Elamite and Babylonian.
 The word 'great' only appears in Babylonian.
 British Museum, excavated in Thebes, Egypt.

 Herodotus provides a dubious account of Darius's ascension: Several days after Gaumata had been assassinated, Darius and the other six nobles discussed the fate of the empire.
 At first, the seven discussed the form of government: A democratic republic (Isonomia) was strongly pushed by Otanes, an oligarchy was pushed by Megabyzus, while Darius pushed for a monarchy.
-After stating that a republic would lead to corruption and internal fighting, while a monarchy would be led with a single-mindedness not possible in other governments, Darius was able to convince the other nobles.
+After stating that a republic would lead to corruption and internal fighting, while a monarch would govern the multitude with perfect wisdom, and best conceal plans made for the defeat of enemies not possible in other governments, Darius was able to convince four of the seven total nobles.